CriliasMiller/Kaleido/README.md

 |--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|
 | Kaleido-14B | 🤗 [Huggingface](https://huggingface.co/Crilias/Kaleido-14B-S2V/tree/main)   | Supports  512P

-Downloading the checkpoint is straightforward.
-Use the following commands:
+Use the following commands to download the model weights (We have integrated both Wan VAE and T5 modules into this checkpoint for convenience).

 ```bash
 # Download the repository (skip automatic LFS file downloads)